NyboTV/TP_ETS2_Plugin/README.md

 ## Plugin Events

 Nothing here yet :3 The Events are not fully ready to use.
 But you can try it!
 Just go on a button and Search in the List my Plugin.
 (No events are displayed?
-You had a version that I removed because it's not quite ready yet.
+You have a version where I removed the events because they are not quite ready yet.
 Sorry!)

 ## Plugin States